CVE-2026-24388 Overview

 Immediate Actions Required

-- Audit user accounts and remove or restrict unnecessary authenticated accounts
+- Audit existing WordPress user accounts and remove unused or unnecessary low-privileged accounts

 Patch Information